DevExpress-Examples/XAF_Security_E4908/ASP.NET/MVC.Core/CS/Readme.md

 ***

-## Step 1: Configure the ASP.NET Core Server App
+## Step 1: Configure the ASP.NET Core Server App Services
 For detailed information about the ASP.NET Core application configuration, see [official Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/?view=aspnetcore-2.2&tabs=windows).

 Configure the MVC pipelines in the `ConfigureServices` and `Configure` methods of [Startup.cs](Startup.cs):